Ti-R/jquery.Nice-Scrollbar/README.md

  - You can use a mouse on PC to move the scrollbar.
  - You can click inside the scrollbar to move quickly top or down.
  - You can use the scrolling button of the mouse to scroll content.
+ - You can click in the bar to quickly page up or down.
  - You can use scrolling content inside scrolling content.
  - Pixel perfect.
  - Support browser zooming.